Q: Do I need to have my written test completed to take the course?

 A: If you are pregnant or become pregnant after you have booked the course, please contact our office right away.
 Cancellation policies apply.

 *No refund will be issued once a student’s course has commenced under any circumstances.
-We understand that some emergencies make that impossible and may make allowances in such cases to help you finish the course when your schedule allows.
+We understand that some emergencies make that impossible and may make allowances in such cases to help you finish the course when your schedule allows (fees apply).
 By signing up for the course, you are in agreement with the cancellation policy.

 Q: I’d like to do a course and get my license as soon as possible, but the next opening isn’t for 2 months.
 Is there any way I can get in earlier?